btcccorp/btcchina-api-php/README.md

 git clone https://github.com/BTCChina/btcchina-api-php
 ```

-Then, add the following line to your project:
+Then, add the following line to your project(please see the example in sample.php of btcchina-api-php project):
 ```php
 require_once('BTCChinaLibrary.php');
 ```